topiaruss/pytest-fixturecheck/NEXT_STEPS.md

 # Next Steps for pytest-fixturecheck v0.4.0

-This file outlines the next steps for the pytest-fixturecheck project after releasing version 0.3.0.
+This file outlines the next steps for the pytest-fixturecheck project after releasing version 0.3.2.

+## Progress in v0.3.2

+1. **Test Suite Improvements**
+   - Fixed mock Django validation in test_django_validators_comprehensive.py
+   - Improved test coverage for utility functions in test_utils_comprehensive.py
+   - Created workarounds for property validators tests with direct validator functions

+2. **Configuration and Code Quality**
+   - Enhanced flake8 configuration with more comprehensive ignore rules
+   - Fixed formatting issues in utils.py and other files
+   - Improved CI pipeline stability

 ## Completed in Version 0.3.0